Nina-Marie Lister

-Nina-Marie Lister is Professor and Graduate Director of the School of Urban and Regional Planning at Toronto Metropolitan University (previously Ryerson University), where she also leads the Ecological Design Lab.
+Nina-Marie Lister (born March 14, 1966) is Professor and Graduate Director of the School of Urban and Regional Planning at Toronto Metropolitan University (previously Ryerson University), where she also leads the Ecological Design Lab.
 In 2021, she was appointed a Senior Fellow of Massey College.
-From 2010 to 2014, she was a Visiting Associate Professor of landscape architecture and urban planning at Harvard Graduate School of Design.
+From 2010 to 2014, she was a Visiting associate professor of landscape architecture and urban planning at Harvard Graduate School of Design.
 Her career has spanned private and public-sector work, integrating ecological science with planning and design.
 As both a researcher and a practitioner, she is founding principal of PLANDFORM, a creative design practice.
 Lister's work focuses on the intersection of landscape infrastructure and ecological processes in metropolitan areas.

 Background and education

 A registered professional planner (MCIP, RPP), Lister has post-graduate training in ecology, environmental science, landscape planning, and urban planning.
 As a researcher, teacher, and practitioner, Lister uses an integrated design-research approach to explore resilience and adaptive systems design in urbanizing regions.
 Emphasizing ecosystem complexity and biodiversity, her work is positioned at the confluence of landscape, ecology, and urbanism.
 She founded PLANDFORM in 2006.